touch4it/puppeteer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+## Changelog

+Project updates are tracked in a [CHANGELOG](CHANGELOG.md) file